 In the earlier days of MySQL, the default storage engine for your database tables was “MyISAM”.
-Nowadays, the default storage engine is InnoDB, and MyISAM is no longer actively developed.
-Therefore all MySQL optimizations are for InnoDB, and it’s recommended to switch to this storage engine for your MySQL database tables.
-Follow this tutorial on how to convert MyISAM to InnoDB.
+InnoDB is the engine to use now, and MyISAM is no longer actively developed.
+Therefore all MySQL optimizations are for InnoDB, and it’s recommended to switch from MyISAM to this InnoDB storage engine for your MySQL database tables.
+Follow this tutorial on how to convert from MyISAM to InnoDB.

 Please note that, for the scope of this article, Oracle MySQL and MariaDB are one and the same.

 MySQL storage engine, MyISAM versus InnoDB: if you want to change a MyISAM table to InnoDB, the process is fairly easy and straightforward.

 You want to move from MyISAM to InnoDB for at least five reasons:

 - MyISAM is old and no longer being developed